skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-9-performance-benchmarking.md

     private final Set<String> constants = new HashSet<>();

     public FunctionObject registerFunction(String funcName, CallTarget callTarget, int argumentCount) {
+        // we allow overwriting functions, but we add them to the constants set,
+        // so that they can't be changed to a non-function value with assignment
+        // (as that would break the caching assumption in GlobalVarReferenceExprNode) this.constants.add(funcName);

         Object existingVariable = this.variables.get(funcName);
         // instanceof returns 'false' for null,
         // so this also covers the case when we're seeing this variable for the first time